apinizer/management-api-docs/02-api-reference/07-credentials/access/revoke-access.md

 Same as Grant Access.
 See [Grant Access](./grant-access.md#request-body-fields) for field descriptions.

 **Notes:**
-- Request body must be an array
+- Request body must be an object with `credentialAccessList` array
 - Each access object must have `name` and `type`
 - `name` must match an existing API Proxy or API Proxy Group
 - `type` must be either `API_PROXY` or `API_PROXY_GROUP`